aroemers/redelay/README.md

 Oh, two more things.
 If an active state's `:stop` expression has a bug or can't handle its value, you can always force it to close with `close!`.
-And if you want to inspect the value of a state, without starting it, there's `deref?`.
+And if you want to inspect the value of a state, without starting it, you can use Clojure's `peek` on it.

 ### Naming and defstate